 This course is designed to enhance the understanding of common disease processes that occur in diverse individuals across the lifespan.
 Alterations in physiological functions of the human body and general concepts of disease processes, including the etiology, pathophysiology, and clinical manifestations, are discussed.
 Altered physiological functions are described at a basic cellular, organ, and systemic level.
-Pre-requisite: Admission to the Registered Nursing Program.
+Students are encouraged to take BIOL-0261 before or at the same time at this course.